Vatshayan/Face-recognition-Attendance-System-Project/README.md

 This System uses facial recognition technology to record the attendance through a high resolution digital camera/webcam that detects and recognizes faces and compare the recognize faces with students/known faces images stored in faces database(CSV).

-### Refernence Base Research Paper : https://ieeexplore.ieee.org/document/9215441
+### Reference Base Research Paper : https://ieeexplore.ieee.org/document/9215441

 ### Need Code, Documents & Explanation ?